Dumaguete and Siquijor Tour

 Breakfast in Sans Rival

-I love Sans Rival because everything is sold at student price!
+I loved Sans Rival because everything was sold at student price!
 After our fill, we dedicated the rest of the day to tour Dumaguete’s most prominent landmarks such as the Rizal Boulevard, Dumaguete Belltower, Siliman Hall, and other attractions such as the Siliman Marine Lab, Sidlakan Negros Village, and Oriental Negros Capitol.

 Strolling along Rizal Boulevard